THE CANNABIS BRAND

 This is a live, cohort-based accelerator with weekly sessions, guided discussions, guest speakers, and structured assignments.

-• Eight weeks, with one structured 90-minute session per week plus pre-work and assignments.
+• Eight weeks, with one structured 90-minute session per week.

 • Yes.